Nate-Heim/DataStructures-Algorithms/wordnet/readme.txt

  *  help from people (including course staff, TAs,
  *  classmates, and friends) and attribute them by name.
  *****************************************************************************/
+Kyle,

 /******************************************************************************
  *  Describe any serious problems you encountered.
  *****************************************************************************/
+My PC's Pathing is all screwed up so i had to keep working on that till i got my program to run right

 /******************************************************************************